Bristol Swifts aims to provide a range of practical information and advice about swifts and what can be done to help them.

 Swifts are extremely site faithful, so once they have found a suitable nest site they will continue to use it for the rest of their lives.
 Some colonies are very old indeed and have been used by successive swift generations for tens if not, hundreds of years.
 Their dependence on our buildings makes them very vulnerable to any sort of disturbance, so once a colony has been destroyed it makes it very difficult for them to find a new home and a whole breeding season can be lost forever.

 Swifts numbers are declining for a variety of different reasons, but one that all the experts can agree on, is the lack of suitable nest sites available to them.
-Like so many other small birds, swift numbers have declined sharply in recent years, some estimates suggest by up to 50%.
+Like so many other small birds, swift numbers have declined sharply in recent years, some estimates suggest by over 50%.

 Perhaps you want to help maintain a local colony or maybe try to attract swifts to nest at your own property?
 Whatever it is we can offer you some advice and guidance.